maeddes/hft-24-winter/README.md

 2. How does Conway’s Law impact the structure of a distributed system, especially when adopting a microservices architecture?
 3. What are the key factors of a 12-factor app, and how do they contribute to application scalability and resilience?
 4. Describe microservices concepts and some of its advantages over a monolithic architecture.
-5. What is Object-Relational Mapping (ORM), and why is it beneficial for a database-backed application?
-6. Explain how Spring Data JPA helps in managing CRUD operations in a database.
+5. Explain how Spring Data JPA helps in managing CRUD operations in a database.

 ---